samuelmiver/protinseq/README.md

 By running the previous notebook you can obtain:

+- Comprehensive omics information for *M. pneumoniae*.
+- Sample exploration.
 - Table with metrics by genomic annotation including genes, smORFs and intergenic regions (used as control)
-- Basic plotting of loci of interest coloring insertions by frame:
+- Basic plotting of loci of interest coloring insertions by frame.
+- Metagene exploration.

 # System requirements